smyy1001/python-mini-projects/README.md

-# Beginner Python Project ideas with source code and explanationa
+# Beginner Python Project ideas with source code and explanation
 Check my profil for more :)